tamaragevorgyan/gettyimages-api/README.md

 ### Schema ###
 All operations in this version of the API require HTTPS.

-Blank fields are included as null instead of being omitted.

 All timestamps are returned in ISO 8601 format:

     YYYY-MM-DDTHH:MM:SSZ